oranbramble/Distributed-File-System/README.md

 ## Networking

 The components communicate using TCP sockets.
-Each componnet is given the port to communicate to the Controller with (`cport`), and the Dstores are given a port number to listen on for incoming communication from the Controller
+Each componnet is given the port to communicate to the Controller with (`cport`), and the Dstores are given a port number to listen on for incoming communication from the Controller.
+The Controller -> Dstore connections are persistant, and the Client -> Controller connections are not.

 ## Components